Nikesh-A97/notes/Agile/Agile_Operations_Fundamentals.md

 <span style="color:lightblue" ><b><i>"A wall of work is a simple visual depiction of how teams can track their progress on work completion"</b></i></span>

 - Same concept applies
-- There's a todo - doing - done , table for the continious process (can be different)
+- There's a todo - doing - done , table for the continuous process (can be different)
 - For example with tickets, they can be put in a todo column, and progress through the columns of the table
 - Agile team uses the Kanban method for managing wall of work